ConsistencyPlus/ConsistencyPlus/README.md

 Consistency+ is a minecraft mod for 1.16.4+ Fabric Mod Loader about making blocks consistent.

-## Whats added?
+## What's added?

-Anything thats inconsistent block wise when it comes to blocks in the game.
+Anything that's inconsistent block wise when it comes to blocks in the game.
 Such as there being purpur pillars but no stone brick pillars.
 Or there being cobblestone walls but no quartz walls.
 These issues and many, many more are aimmed to be fixed in this mod!